Country music: Role of East Tennessee

-The U.S. Congress has formally recognized Bristol, Tennessee as the "Birthplace of Country Music", based on the historic Bristol recording sessions of 1927.
-Since 2014, the city has been home to the Birthplace of Country Music Museum.
+The U.S. Congress has formally recognized Bristol, Tennessee, as the "Birthplace of Country Music", based on the historic Bristol recording sessions of 1927.
 Historians have also noted the influence of the less-known Johnson City sessions of 1928 and 1929, and the Knoxville sessions of 1929 and 1930.
 In addition, the Mountain City Fiddlers Convention, held in 1925, helped to inspire modern country music.
 Before these, pioneer settlers, in the Great Smoky Mountains region, had developed a rich musical heritage.

 Generations

-The first generation emerged in the 1920s, with Atlanta's music scene playing a major role in launching country's earliest recording artists.
-James Gideon "Gid" Tanner (1885–1960) was an American old-time fiddler and one of the earliest stars of what would come to be known as country music.
-His band, the Skillet Lickers, was one of the most innovative and influential string bands of the 1920s and 1930s.
-Its most notable members were Clayton McMichen (fiddle and vocal), Dan Hornsby (vocals), Riley Puckett (guitar and vocal) and Robert Lee Sweat (guitar).
-New York City record label Okeh Records began issuing hillbilly music records by Fiddlin' John Carson as early as 1923, followed by Columbia Records (series 15000D "Old Familiar Tunes") (Samantha Bumgarner) in 1924, and RCA Victor Records in 1927 with the first famous pioneers of the genre Jimmie Rodgers, who is widely considered the "Father of Country Music", and the first family of country music the Carter Family.
-Many "hillbilly" musicians recorded blues songs throughout the 1920s.